Stigma and mental health problems: why psychiatric professionals are the main culprits

 Psychiatric professionals: a potent source of stigma

 Paradoxically, psychiatric professionals are, via their clinical and research practices, the most pernicious source of stigma for people suffering mental health problems.
 Psychiatric staff often inadvertently stigmatise their patients in three broad ways:

 1. By insisting that mental health problems are brain diseases

-Despite the efforts of biological psychiatry to peddle their spurious and stigmatizing, “illness like any other” brand of education, it is reassuring that the general public retain more enlightened views, continuing to believe that mental disorders are usually the consequence of traumatic life events (for example, bereavement, stress and victimization) (18).
+Despite the efforts of biological psychiatry to peddle their spurious and stigmatising, 'illness like any other' brand of education, it is reassuring that the general public retain more enlightened views, continuing to believe that mental health problems are usually the consequence of traumatic life events (for example, bereavement, stress and victimization) (18).

 2. By perpetuating negative and discriminatory attitudes

 Service users and their families view psychiatric professionals as the most potent source of stigma and discrimination for people with mental health problems (19)(20).
 Those labelled as 'schizophrenic' commonly feel that they are not believed by professionals and that complaints about their physical health are not taken seriously (21).